 PC Gaming Controller Guide Part II: Should I Use a Controller?

 Gaming controllers for PC are not a necessity since you can just use your keyboard and mouse.
 However, for certain types of games, one small change you can make to improve your gameplay is to buy a quality PC gaming controller.
 Plus, it can be refreshing to switch to from time-to-time.
-Many gamers enjoy PC games but prefer the feel of a console controller over that of a keyboard and mouse set up – and with a PC controller, you can have the best of both worlds!
+Many gamers enjoy PC games but prefer the feel of a console controller over that of a keyboard and mouse set up — and with a PC controller, you can have the best of both worlds!

-Controllers can also help improve your gameplay in certain game genres, such as racing games.
+Controllers can also help improve your gameplay in certain game genres, such as racing games and platformers.
 It’s much easier and more organic to use a handheld PC controller than a keyboard when it comes to driving games.
 Also, if you’re someone who enjoys both PC and console games, using a controller on your PC will feel more familiar and comfortable, and will help to keep your skills sharp for both types of gaming.

 Another huge benefit of using a controller is the comfort it offers.
 Gaming controllers for PC are specifically designed for prolonged gaming, whereas keyboards are designed for typing, web browsing, and casual gaming.
 The ergonomic design of quality controllers means all the buttons you need are right there where they should be – within reach and at a comfortable distance from each other.
 You won’t ever need to contort your hands to reach the keys you need, and you won’t suffer from the wrist pain that is so common with a classic WASD keyboard setup.